WGL-2024/WGL_repo_2024/AP-protocol.md

 `SetPacketDropRate(pdr)`: This command alters the pdr of a drone.

+#### Note:
+Commands issued by the Simulation Controller must preserve the initial network requirements:

+- The network graph must remain connected.
+- Each client must remain connected to at least one and at most two nodes.
+- Each server must remain connected to at least two nodes.

+It is the responsibility of the Simulation Controller to validate these conditions before executing any command.

 ### Simulation events

 The Simulation Controller can receive the following events from nodes: